 Our commitment: Reduce saturated fats and remove trans fats in our products

-By 2016 – We will further reduce saturated fat content by 10% in products that do not meet the Nestlé Nutritional Foundation criteria and we will remove trans fats originating from partially hydrogenated oils (PHOs), to ensure continual improvement even in more challenging areas of our product portfolio.
+By 2016: We will further reduce saturated fats by 10% in products that do not meet the Nestlé Nutritional Foundation (NF) criteria.

 We commit to remove trans fats originating from PHOs from all foods and beverages to minimise consumers’ daily exposure to trans fat intake, as recommended by the WHO.
 All factories using non-compliant oils have engaged in renovation activities in close collaboration with suppliers and technical teams.
 We are on track to achieve our objective.